#1 Ranked Children’s Hospital by U.S. News & World Report

-If your child has a sleep problem, an in-depth consultation with our experienced sleep specialists at the Center for Pediatric Sleep Disorders at Boston Children’s Hospital can be invaluable.
+If your child has a sleep problem, an in-depth consultation with our experienced sleep specialists at the Sleep Center at Boston Children’s Hospital can be invaluable.
 However, educating yourself and your child about proper sleep habits is an important first step.
 The links below are intended to provide some of that education.

 Even if your child has a sleep problem that requires treatment from medical specialists, we consider you and your child integral parts of the care team.
 We will work closely with your family to develop a plan to manage your child’s sleep problems.